ibm-cloud-docs/watson/getting-started-keyservice.md

 1. Click **Create**.
 1. Select the {{site.data.keyword.watson}} service as the **Source service**.
 Leave **All resources** selected to scope the access.
 1. Select {{site.data.keyword.keymanagementserviceshort}} as the **Target service**.
 1. Select **Resources based on selected attributes**, and then select **Instance ID** for the target service attribute.

     Select the {{site.data.keyword.keymanagementserviceshort}} service instance that you created earlier.
+    {: important}
 1. Authorize dependent services by selecting **Enable authorization to be delegated**.

+    One of the following criteria MUST be true to authorize:

+    - The IAM Policy authorizes a resource group that contains the Key Protect instance to target all instances of the dependent service.
+    - The IAM Policy authorizes a specific instance of Key Protect to target all instances of the dependent service.
+    - The IAM Policy authorizes a specific instance of Key Protect to target a resource group that the new instance of the dependent service would be created in.
+    - The IAM Policy authorizes a resource group that contains the Key Protect instance to target a resource group that the new instance of the dependent service would be created in.

     Delegation allows the {{site.data.keyword.keymanagementserviceshort}} instance to propagate its authorizations to this service.
 1. Make sure that the **Reader** role is enabled.